-- 1. Rates increased by \$2.8 million on 2020/21 forecast as a result of 1.5 per cent rates cap increase set by the Victorian Government and budgeted population/assessment growth. - 2.
-Parking Revenue (Fees & Fines) increased by \$7.9 million on 2020/21 forecast with the majority of the COVID pandemic impact removed.
+- 1. Rates increased by \$2.7 million on 2020/21 forecast as a result of 1.5 per cent rates cap increase set by the Victorian Government and budgeted population/assessment growth. - 2.
+Parking Revenue (Fees & Fines) increased by \$9.7 million on 2020/21 forecast with the majority of the COVID pandemic impact removed.
 This is below the income generated in financial year 2018/19. - 3.
-User Fees and Charges increased by \$3.6 million on 2020/21 forecast as services resume from COVID pandemic. - 4.
-Capital Grants budgeted to increase by \$4.6 million on 2020/21 forecast due largely to Victorian and Australian Governments' COVID funding including \$3.2 million of Commonwealth Local Road and Community Infrastructure program. - 5.
-Contributions to increase by \$5.7 million on 2020/21 forecast mainly because of developer contributions due to be completed in 2021/22.
+User Fees and Charges increased by \$2.6 million on 2020/21 forecast as services resume from COVID pandemic. - 4.
+Capital Grants budgeted to increase by \$2.6 million on 2020/21 forecast due largely to Victorian and Australian Governments' COVID funding including \$3.2 million of Commonwealth Local Road and Community Infrastructure program. - 5.
+Contributions to increase by \$3.6 million on 2020/21 forecast mainly because of developer contributions due to be completed in 2021/22.
 Developer contributions fluctuate materially over financial years, subject to development milestones. - 6.
-Other income increased by \$2.7 million on 2020/21 forecast mainly due to the majority of rent waiver and other COVID support not continuing in 2021/22.
-Note the draft Budget includes placing on hold any scheduled rental increases for commercial properties and a continued rental reduction for Palais Theatre, because COVID restrictions likely for part of the year. - 7.
-Employee costs increased by \$3.6 million on 2020/21 forecast (\$3 million budget on budget) due to 2 per cent Enterprise Agreement increase, Superannuation Guarantee Charge rate increase from 9.5 per cent to 10 per cent, net six FTE increase (mostly project managers) to deliver a greater project portfolio (budget 2020/21 had reduced 60 FTEs), and service utilisation increases. - 8.
-Materials and services reduced by \$2.6 million on 2020/21 forecast due to a number of large items including: the current Customer Experience Program investment finalising in 2021/22 will see a reduction of \$8.2 million, organisational efficiency savings totalling \$2.3 million (some are reported in employee costs and other expenses), reinstatement of expenditure previously reduced in 2020/21 due to COVID including the St Kilda Festival, net increase to waste management costs by \$1.4 million (materially greater than 1.5 percent CPI), and proposed service reductions. - 9.
-Bad and doubtful debts increased by \$0.8 million on forecast 2020/21 in line with increased parking revenue. - 10.
-Other expenses reduced by \$1.7 million on forecast 2020/21 due to a number of factors including reduction in non-cash subsidised rental of \$0.8 million, Quality Subsidy for Community Managed Child Care centres from 5 per cent to 4 per cent \$0.14 million, and organisation efficiency savings.
+Other income increased by \$2.3 million on 2020/21 forecast mainly due to the majority of rent waiver and other COVID support not continuing in 2021/22.
+Note Budget includes placing on hold any scheduled rental increases for commercial properties and a continued rental reduction for Palais Theatre, because COVID restrictions likely for part of the year. - 7.
+Employee costs increased by \$4.0 million on 2020/21 forecast (\$3.4 million budget on budget) due to 2 per cent Enterprise Agreement increase, Superannuation Guarantee Charge rate increase from 9.5 per cent to 10 per cent, net eight FTE increase (mostly project managers) to deliver a greater project portfolio (budget 2020/21 had reduced 65 FTEs), and service utilisation increases. - 8.
+Materials and services increased by \$4.0 million on 2020/21 forecast due to a number of large items including: reinstatement of expenditure previously reduced in 2020/21 due to COVID including the St Kilda Festival, net increase to waste management costs by \$1.4 million (materially greater than 1.5 percent CPI), and \$1.8 million of operating projects deferred from 2020/21. - 9.
+Bad and doubtful debts increased by \$1.2 million on forecast 2020/21 in line with increased parking revenue. - Other expenses reduced by \$2.0 million on forecast 2020/21 due to a number of factors including reduction in non-cash subsidised rental of \$0.8 million, Quality Subsidy for Community Managed Child Care centres from 5 per cent to 4 per cent \$0.14 million, and organisation efficiency savings.